MustafaElkholy/MovieStore-MVCProject/README.md

 1. **Browse Movies**: Users can search for movies based on various criteria such as title, genre, actors, and release year.
 The application provides advanced filtering and sorting options for easy navigation through the movie catalog.
 2. **Movie Details**: Each movie has a dedicated page that showcases detailed information, including the plot, cast and crew, ratings, reviews, and trailers.
-3. **User Authentication**: Cineverse incorporates a secure user authentication system, allowing users to create an account, log in, and manage their profiles.
+3. **Search by Name and Genre**: Looking for a specific movie?
+No worries!
+Cineverse offers a powerful search feature that lets users quickly find their desired movies by title, genre, actor, director, or any other relevant keyword.
 4. **Actors and Directors Details**: Users can view the profile of each director or actor and their movies.
+5. **User Authentication**: Cineverse incorporates a secure user authentication system, allowing users to create an account, log in, and manage their profiles.
-5. **Shopping Cart**: Users can add movies to their shopping cart, review the cart contents, and proceed to the checkout process to purchase the selected movies.
+6. **Shopping Cart**: Users can add movies to their shopping cart, review the cart contents, and proceed to the checkout process to purchase the selected movies.
-6. **Order History**: Users can view their order history and track the status of their purchases.
+7. **Order History**: Users can view their order history and track the status of their purchases.
 6. **Movies Ratings**: Users can see the review movies they have watched, helping others make informed decisions.
+7. **Responsive Design:** Cineverse is designed to be responsive and mobile-friendly, ensuring a seamless user experience across various devices and screen sizes.
+8. **Admin Panel:** The application comes with a robust admin panel that allows administrators to manage movies, user accounts, reviews, and other crucial aspects of the platform.

 ## Getting Started

 ### Prerequisites

+1. Clone the Cineverse repository from the GitHub repository.
+2. Ensure you have the latest version of ASP.NET Core 7 and the required dependencies installed.
+3. Set up a SQL Server database and update the connection string in the application settings.
+4. Seed the database with initial movie data using migrations or database scripts.
+5. Run the application locally for testing and debugging.

 Before running Cineverse, make sure you have the following prerequisites installed on your machine: